Posterior lumbar interbody fusion overview

 What to expect during a posterior lumbar interbody fusion

 There are several ways to access the lumbar spine during a lumbar fusion procedure.
 In this particular surgery, the spine is accessed through an incision in the back (posterior).
 Other types of lumbar fusion involve surgical entry from the abdomen (anterior lumbar interbody fusion) and from the side of the body (lateral lumbar interbody fusion).

-For patients considering a posterior lumbar interbody fusion, take a moment to review a list of the steps involved during a PLIF surgery:
+For patients considering a posterior lumbar interbody fusion, take a moment to review a list of the steps involved in a PLIF surgery:

-- A 3- to 6-inch incision is made along the lower back, usually parallel with the lumbar spine.
+- A large incision is made along the lower back, usually parallel with the lumbar spine

-- The damaged portion of the disc is removed (called a discectomy), but a section of the outer disc wall is left intact to aid in bone graft fusion.
+- The damaged portion of the disc is removed (called a discectomy), but a section of the outer disc wall is left intact to support the bone graft fusion

-Complete recovery from posterior lumbar interbody fusion or any other type of spinal fusion can take a year or more due to the invasive nature of the procedure.
+Complete recovery from posterior lumbar interbody fusion or any other type of spinal fusion can take between six months to a year due to the highly invasive nature of the procedure.

 The type of lumbar fusion performed will depend on the location and severity of your condition.
-All of our minimally invasive lumbar stabilization procedures are performed through a small incision that does not impact the muscles surrounding the spine.
+All of our minimally invasive lumbar stabilization procedures are performed through a small incision that does not unnecessarily disrupt the muscles or ligaments surrounding the spine.
 Once the spine is accessed through the small incision, the damaged disc is removed and replaced with an artificial disc and, if necessary, bone grafts.
-The artificial disc allows the spine a more natural recovery than a metal fusion, because a metal fusion results in limited mobility in that area of the spine.
+The artificial disc allows the spine a more natural recovery than a metal fusion because a metal fusion results in limited mobility in that area of the spine.

 Reach out to Laser Spine Institute and ask for a free MRI review* to find out if you are a potential candidate for our minimally invasive alternatives to posterior lumbar interbody fusion.
 We can help you recapture your quality of life from chronic pain and discomfort.